 - 1. Click Choose File and locate your Advisor Bundle on your computer. - 2.
-Click save to upload the updated bundle and validate the contents.
+Click Save to upload the updated bundle and validate the contents.

-To update the Advisor Bundle automatically from the MySQL Enterprise Website using your existing MySQL Enterprise Credentials, click the update advisors button.
+To update the Advisor Bundle automatically over the web, click the update advisors button.

 LDAP Authentication